Key Takeaways:

 Your circumstances will determine what documents you need to terminate the contract.

-• Termination by mutual agreement is a simple termination document that prevents parties from suing each other if one of them changes their mind about termination later.
+• Termination by mutual agreement is a simple termination document that prevents parties from suing each other if one of them changes their minds about termination later.
 To terminate the contract completely and to release both parties of any accrued liability and obligations, include release language in the mutual termination agreement.

 • Termination for convenience allows one party to terminate the contract for any reason by writing a termination notice to another party.